avery-gfs/Game-Design-and-Development/README.md

 **General notes**

-- Python doesn't use `;` to end lines
+- Python doesn't use `;` to end lines.

-- Python uses `:` and indentation instead of `{}` to show what code goes inside conditionals and loops
+- Python uses `:` and indentation instead of `{}` to show what code goes inside conditionals and loops.
+Make sure you are indenting your lines of code correctly, as this will affect how your program runs.

 **Comments**